natcap/invest.users-guide/source/the_need_for.rst

 Who should use InVEST?
 ======================

 InVEST is designed to inform decisions about natural resource management.
-Decision-makers, from governments to non-profits to corporations, often manage lands and waters for multiple uses and inevitably must evaluate trade-offs among these uses; InVEST’s multi-service, modular design provides an effective tool for evaluating these trade-offs.
-For example, government agencies could use InVEST to help determine how to manage lands, coasts, and marine areas to provide an optimal mix of benefits to people or to help design permitting and mitigation programs that sustain nature’s benefits to society.
+Essentially, it provides information about how changes in ecosystems are likely to lead to changes in the flows of benefits to people.
+Decision-makers, from governments to non-profits to corporations, often manage lands and waters for multiple uses and inevitably must evaluate trade-offs among these uses. ; InVEST’s multi-service, modular design provides an effective tool for exploring the likely outcomes of alternative management and climate scenarios and for evaluating trade-offs among sectors and services.
+For example, government agencies could use InVEST to help determine how to manage lands, coasts, and marine areas to provide a desirable range of benefits to people or to help design permitting and mitigation programs that sustain nature’s benefits to society.
 Conservation organizations could use InVEST to better align their missions to protect biodiversity with activities that improve human livelihoods.
 Corporations, such as timber companies, renewable energy companies, and water utilities, could also use InVEST to decide how and where to invest in natural capital to ensure that their supply chains are preserved.

 InVEST can help answer questions like: